kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

   all existing scheduling features.
 - Provide full backward compatibility for all existing scheduling features

+In 1.36:
+- Redefine the Workload API to clearly indicate it acts as scheduling templates via field renaming and semantic cleanup. renaming and semantic cleanup.
+- Introduce PodGroup as a decoupled runtime object representing an instance of grouped pods.
+- Refine the Pod API (workloadRef) to link Pods to their runtime PodGroup while maintaining a clean transition path.
+- Maintain Alpha status for 1.36 to finalize the decoupled architecture.

 ### Non-Goals

 - Take away responsibility to create pods from controllers.
 - Bring fairness or multiple workload queues in kube-scheduler.
 Kueue and Volcano.sh will continue to provide this.
 - Map all the declarative state and behaviors into `Workload` object.
 It is focused only on scheduling-related parts.
+- Graduate the old model of using `Workload` API (without decoupled `PodGroup` object) to Beta.

 The following are non-goals for this KEP but will probably soon appear to be goals for follow-up KEPs: